startwind/forrest/docs/awesome.md

 # Awesome

 Forrest seems to be a complex tool and very technical.
 That is wrong.
-But the easiest way to explain the awesomeness of this tool is by providing some ream world and every day examples.
+But the easiest way to explain the awesomeness of this tool is by providing some real world and every day examples.

 ## Remember **your** commands